 The opening session of The Delta Kappa Gamma Society International Society Convention will be streamed live Monday, July 28, 2014, at 7:15 p.m.
 EST for members who are not attending the Convention to view.
 Information about how to get the meeting will be sent via Facebook postings, blogs, tweets and bulk email which will go out to all members who have email address in the Society database.

 LIKE USon Facebook.
 Click on the Facebook icon above

-It's Not Too Early to Submit a Workshop Proposal for the 2014 Mu State Fall Workshop: September 19 & 20, 2014 Fall Workshop Proposal Form Click on the title The Newest issue of the Florida Raysis now posted.
-Click on the title The Newest issue March/April of the DKG International C&P Committee Strengthening the Buzz News Sheet is now posted.
+The Newest issue of the Florida Raysis now posted.
+Click on the title The Newest issue July/August of the DKG International C&P Committee Strengthening the Buzz News Sheet is now posted.
 Click on the title

 To view the preliminary 2014 International Convention schedule -at-a-glance click on the meetings tab on the left sidebar.

 A Golden Dream in 2014 2014 Seminar for Purposeful Living Fort Wayne, Indiana July 23-26.
 2014 Registration and Information at www.dkgef.org Sponsored by the Educational Foundation